duke-libraries/duke-libraries.github.io/_posts/2015-05-06-about-archives-01.md

 tags: vm oit archives
 category: vm
 ---
-# archives-01 Secure VM Environment
+# Access to archives-01 Secure VM

 The `archives-01` VM is like most of DUL's VM environments, except that it resides on OIT's Protected Network because of the presence of secure data.